law-lin/law-lin/README.md

 ---

-I'm Lawrence, a full stack developer who enjoys building social/productivity apps for web and mobile.
+I'm Lawrence, a developer who enjoys building social/productivity apps for web and mobile.

 - 🔭 I’m currently working on:
   - A friendmaking mobile app using React Native + Firebase